 We at The Barbell conducted our own survey of the forty-two annual World’s Strongest Man contests (1977-2019, none in 1987) looking at the top three finishers each year.
 We determined that the average age of World’s Strongest Man medalists was 30 (29.64).
 The youngest W.S.M. champion was 25, the oldest 37.
 A greater likelihood of injuries in strongman than powerlifting, as one study shows, may explain the 5-year difference in strength peaks.
 Also, strongman events tend to involve more athleticism and endurance than the three powerlifts.

-The average for the three strength sports is about 30.
-Not coincidentally, a man’s natural testosterone and GH levels are still at their peak around then but decrease approximately 1.5% annually thereafter.
+The average for the three strength sports is 30 years and two months.
+Not coincidentally, a man’s natural testosterone and GH levels are still at their peak around 30 but decrease approximately 1.5% annually thereafter.

 If cresting at 30 has you depressed, we’ll leave you with two final thoughts and a brief video.
 First, the standard deviation was plus or minus seven years for powerlifting’s 35, meaning some elite competitors peaked at 42 (and some at 28).
 Second, even if you’re as strong as you’ll ever be at 30, you can stay near that level for another decade or so by continuing to train and eat right—and, if you choose, by replacing or increasing testosterone and/or GH.